bz-hashtag-0780/Flow-Zero-to-Jacob/quests/05_ch5_quests.md

 ### CH5D3 Quest 1: What does "force casting" with `as!` do?
 Why is it useful in our Collection?

+It helps us make sure only a specific type of resource can be stored into our collection.

 ### CH5D3 Quest 2: What does `auth` do?
 When do we use it?

+`auth` reference is what we must use in order to get a reference of a downcasted type.

 ### CH5D3 Quest 3: This last quest will be your most difficult yet.
 Take this contract: